Fractured Magic: Chapter Fourteen

 “That is the cafeteria,” Roman corrected.
 “The main block is behind it.”

 They rounded a sharp bend, then, moving into the inner curve of the island’s crescent.
-Maebhe could see the mainland, now, and Unity’s bridge arching high over the water.
-She asked, “How do we get from down here to up there?
+Maebhe could see the mainland, in the distance, and Unity’s bridge arching over the water.
+Looking up at it from below, it seemed much larger.
+“How do we get from down here to up there?
 Are we supposed to scale the wall?”

 “You’ll see,” was all Roman said.
 His hand never strayed far from his sword, now.